Bank scam case: Court refuses to stay Congress leader Sunil Kedar's conviction, denies him bail | Law-Order

 Bank scam case: Court refuses to stay Congress leader Sunil Kedar's conviction, denies him bail

-District Judge RS Patil also rejected the bail plea of Kedar.A magistrates court in Nagpur on December 22 sentenced Kedar and five others to five years rigorous imprisonment for misappropriation of funds at the Nagpur District Central Cooperative Bank NDCCB in 2002.
+The sessions court also noted that in view of strong evidence, there is prima facie no need to re-evaluate the lower courts decision, Telgote added.A magistrates court in Nagpur on December 22 sentenced Kedar and five others to five years rigorous imprisonment for misappropriation of funds at the Nagpur District Central Cooperative Bank NDCCB in 2002.

 - Country: